Stokes Equation (1D)

 \[\begin{equation} 0 = -\frac{\partial{P}}{\partial{x}} + \frac{\partial{\tau_{xy}}}{\partial{y}}, \end{equation}\]

-where $P$ is the pressure [Pa], $\frac{\partial}{\partial x_i}$ denotes the partial derivative in the $i$-th direction, and $\tau_{xy}$ is the horizontal shear stress [Pa], defined by:
+is the pressure [Pa], $\frac{\partial}{\partial x_i}$ denotes the partial derivative in the $i$-th direction, and $\tau_{xy}$ is the horizontal shear stress [Pa], defined as

 \[\begin{equation} \tau_{xy} = 2 \eta \dot{\varepsilon}_{xy}, \end{equation}\]

-with $\eta$ the viscosity [Pa·s] and $\dot{\varepsilon}_{xy}$ the shear strain-rate [1/s], given by:
+with $\eta$ the viscosity [Pa·s] and $\dot{\varepsilon}_{xy}$ the shear strain-rate [1/s], given by

 \[\begin{equation} \dot{\varepsilon}_{xy} = \frac{1}{2} \frac{\partial{v_x}}{\partial{y}}. \end{equation}\]